 Sloan Distinguished Professor of Finance

-Direct of MIT Center for Finance and Policy
+Director of the MIT Golub Center for Finance and Policy

 Her recent research has focused on measuring and accounting for the costs and risks of government financial obligations.
 An expert on federal credit programs, she has testified before Congress on budgeting for Fannie Mae and Freddie Mac, student loans, and on strategically important financial institutions.
 Her academic publications cover a wide range of topics including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, monetary economics, and valuation of government guarantees.

 Previous appointments include assistant and associate director at the Congressional Budget Office; Donald C. Clark Professor of Finance at Northwestern University’s Kellogg School of Management; chief economist at the Congressional Budget Office; senior economist at the Council of Economic Advisers; and member of two Social Security Technical Advisory Panels.
 Lucas also has served as a director on several corporate and non-profit boards.